-Although the new technologies of IT are the driving force behind the recent acceleration of labour productivity growth, their impact can be understood within the standard growth accounting framework.
+Although the new technologies of IT are the driving force behind the recent acceleration of labor productivity growth, their impact can be understood within the standard growth accounting framework.
 Productivity growth in the production of IT is a large part of the story in the U.S. The large price declines in IT equipment have stimulated a surge of investment in these technologies, leading to major increases in the contribution of capital services.
-However, the finding of a relationship between IT capital and labour productivity is not new.
-What is new is the sharp acceleration of past trends: IT capital is becoming a larger share of total capital, so its contribution to labour productivity and to economic growth, everywhere, is becoming larger in the proportion that the increased IT capital to labour ratio would lead one to expect.
+However, the finding of a relationship between IT capital and labor productivity is not new.
+What is new is the sharp acceleration of past trends: IT capital is becoming a larger share of total capital, so its contribution to labor productivity and to economic growth, everywhere, is becoming larger, in the proportion that the increased IT capital to labor ratio would lead one to expect.

 After adjusting for the impact of increased capital per worker, the impacts on MFP in the computer-using sectors seem relatively small, but hard to measure with precision.
 However, there is room for considerable disagreement about what is happening to MFP in the IT-using industries, and several potential reasons to believe that the contribution of IT to economic growth might be understated in the studies we have discussed so far.
 They include assertions that computers earn a supernormal return, or contribute spillover effects.
 The information revolution is also in disequilibrium today, and it is possible that some of the payoffs are yet to be realized.
+These are the issues that play a prominent role in much of the microeconomic analysis that is based on the experience of individual firms, which we discuss below.

-Microeconomic and Industry Analysis
+Microeconomic and Industry Analysis.

-Industry Studies
+Industry Studies.
 Determining the impact of IT on LP and MFP requires information about what is happening at the level of individual industries that are intensive users of the new IT technologies.
 The examination of the improvements in productivity at the level of individual industries has been hampered by the recent revisions in the U.S. national accounts.
-Most of the available analysis is based on older estimates that did not include computer software as a capital input.6
+Most of the available analysis is based on older estimates that did not include computer software as a capital input.
+Moreover, the substantial revisions to the U.S. national accounts that were introduced in late 1999 implied new estimates of the growth in output and the inputs at the level of individual industries, and these data are as yet not fully integrated into a full set of interindustry accounts that include the necessary measures of capital services required for calculating industry level MFP.